oddle-developer/oddle-qa-challenge/README.md

 ## General info

-End-to-end integration testing for One-time Donation flow of $5 flow of [https://stripe-samples.github.io/github-pages-stripe-checkout/](https://stripe-samples.github.io/github-pages-stripe-checkout/).
+End-to-end integration testing for One-time $5 Donation flow on [Stripe Demo Site](https://stripe-samples.github.io/github-pages-stripe-checkout/).

 ## Requirements

-You are required to come up with both the testing plan and automated test suites for the following user journey One-time Donation flow of $5.
+You are required to come up with the testing plan and automated test suites for the following user journey One-time Donation flow of $5.

 You may write a set of automated testing suites using any of the following tools